GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>
 Any datatype can be a value in the list.
 Including functions.

-Lists are zero-indexed: the first element of an array is at index 0, the second is at index 1, and so on.
-The last element is at the value of the array's length  minus 1.
+Lists are zero-indexed: the first element of a list is at index 0, the second is at index 1, and so on.
+The last element is at the value of the list's length  minus 1.
 <br>
 List elements cannot be accessed using arbitrary strings as indices, but must be accessed using non-negative integers as indices.